Groton Town Forest

 But, those early trail users didn't have the advantages that I do mounted as I am on a bright shiny trail bicycle.

 The trails in the Gorton Town Forest are fast, mostly smooth, sometimes sandy and sometimes hilly.
 They flow in and out of the woods on a series of old woods roads and singletracks.
 You'll frequently find yourself cresting and then riding along the ridge of a drumlin that was left there by the last glacier.
 But then, a few minutes later, you're riding alongside a riverbed and ducking under low hanging branches.
+Too hot?
+Why not go for a swim in that river?

 In all you'll find about 14 miles of trails in the forest.
 Liberally apply mosquito spray if you ride in the evenings in the summer, and I suggest carrying a copy of the trail map just in case you get lost.
-You can get a copy of the map at the Groton Town Hall.
+You can get an official copy of the map at the Groton Town Hall.

 There are 6.4 miles of marked trails in the forest.
 They form a loop and they can be ridden in both directions.
 The marked loop is probably the best introduction you can get to the area.
 It stays pretty close to the outer boundaries of the forest.
 On your second and subsequent loops, begin exploring some of the many side trails that branch off the main trail and, in time, you'll have ridden, and enjoyed, everything.
 Oh!
 The side trails all connect back to the marked loop, and once you learn them, you'll be able to link together any number of good rides.